M1/M3 (railcar): M3

 Between 2011 and 2013, twenty M3 cars were prematurely taken out of service and stripped of parts to keep the other cars running.
 They were taken off property to be scrapped in 2018.

 By 2013, the MTA had spent nearly $2 billion to procure a replacement for the M3 series, the M9.
 The fleet is similar to the M7, and the first cars arrived in 2018.
 As of October 2017, there were 92 M9 cars planned, with options for up to 494 more.
 However, due to delays in the M9 contract, the Long Island Rail Road is keeping around 100 M3 cars in service; the cars are expected to be rebuilt to last through at least 2024.
 Metro-North also planned to overhaul their M3A units, but later stated that they "are working with LIRR to procure new M9A cars in the next Capital Program to provide additional capacity and replace M3s."

+A handful of LIRR M3 cars were converted to rail adhesion cars for use during the autumn season, including: